 Mean Effective Pressure

 This is the Average pressure acting on the piston during the thermodynamic processes.

 Mean Effective Pressure = Torque × Number of revolution for the power stroke × 2π / Displacement

-The Bore, Piston Area, Stroke, Top Dead Center, Bottom Dead Center, Clearance Volume, Swept Volume, Compression Ratio, Mean Effective Pressure is described with the units used for them.
+The Bore, Piston Area, Stroke, Top Dead Center, Bottom Dead Center, Clearance Volume, Swept Volume, Compression Ratio and Mean Effective Pressure are the different terminology used in the Internal combustion Engines, we have described these with the units used for them.
 Please leave your thought in the comment section below.